guykatzz/ReluplexCav2017/Readme.txt

 created/updated when a query finishes, so they will likely appear only some time after an experiment has started.

-The second kind of log files that will appear under the "logs" folder is the statistics log.
+The second kind of log file that will appear under the "logs" folder is the statistics log.
 These logs will have the word "stats" in their names, and will contain statistics that Reluplex prints roughly every 500 iterations of its main loop.
 These logs will appear immediately